hydrotian/notebook/_posts/2023-08-22-e3sm-workflow.md

     ```
     - If everything runs okay, the analysis results will be availble to the public like [this](https://web.lcrc.anl.gov/public/e3sm/diagnostic_output/ac.tian.zhou/E3SMv3_dev/longpipe/20230808.v3alpha02.piControl.chrysalis/)
     - If you want to compare the zppy-generated plots using the Interface for InterComparision of E3SM (IICE) between simulations, you could use these two links for [E3SM_Diags](https://portal.nersc.gov/project/e3sm/iice/) and for [MPAS](https://portal.nersc.gov/project/e3sm/iice/mpas-a/).
+- **Documenting the simulation:**
+  - Use this [template](https://acme-climate.atlassian.net/wiki/spaces/EWCG/pages/2297299190/Simulation+Run+Template) to document the simulation.
+  - [PACE](https://pace.ornl.gov/) provides detailed performance information for simulations.
+Provide job ID or search username to find the simulation.